BRdhanani/spa-with-reactjs-wordpress-rest-api/README.md

 Single Page Application to create todo list using Wordpress REST API and React.

 ## Create Posts for todo lists in Wordpress
 I have created custom post type named todo list and also created new template file.
 In this template file, I created custom form to display it in Wordpress front end for data insertion.
 You can add your task name and it's description there.
+I am using default twentynineteen theme provided by wordpress you can also use your custom theme.
 ![Screenshot from 2019-12-30 10-01-23](https://user-images.githubusercontent.com/46484569/71568241-b9234900-2aeb-11ea-83a0-abf98490f21b.png)